evertjanMlbrgn/laravel-form-components/docs/How to install github dependency in composer.md

 ### Create GitHub personal token
 * Go to GitHub
-* Click on profiel avatar and go to ” Settings”
+* Click on profiel avatar and go to "Settings"
 * Go to “Developer Settings”
 * Click on “Tokens (classic)”
 * Generate new token (classic)